-Capital assets are defined by the School as assets with an initial individual cost of \$5,000 or more, and an estimated useful life greater than one year.
+Capital assets are defined by the School as assets with an initial individual cost of \$5,000 or more, and an initial estimated useful life extending beyond a single reporting period.
 The School currently owns no capital assets.

 4. Grants and Other Operating Revenues